silo86/getting_stock_data/README.md

 Stock and daily tables are filled from polygon API, climate_score info is scrapped from google/finance.

 - 3) Create additional tables to store calculations based on the 3 main tables.
-The following tables are automatically updated via trigger functions when any changes occurs in one of the main tables (daily, stock):
+The following tables are automatically updated via trigger functions when any changes occurs in one of the main tables (daily, stock, climate_score):

 	create table avg_ohlc
 	(